hirsch-lab/mhealth/README.md

 # mhealth
-Data analysis and visualization for health data from wearable devices
+Mobile health: data analysis and visualization for health data from wearable devices

 ## Python version
 3.8